-Most of the participation and spending in food and nutrition programs is driven by four programs.
-The Supplemental Nutrition Assistance Program (SNAP, formerly the Food Stamp Program) is the largest program at a cost of \$74.1 billion in 2014.
-Nearly 1 in 7 Americans participated in SNAP in 2014, and the program lifted 5 million out of poverty in 2013 (Short 2014).
+We begin our survey with a description of these four central food and nutrition programs, their history, the rules under which they operate, as well as providing program statistics.
+SNAP is by far the largest program at a cost of \$74.2 billion in 2014.
+Nearly 1 in 7 Americans participated in SNAP in 2014, and the program lifted 4.7 million people including 2.1 million children out of poverty in 2014 (Short 2015).
 SNAP is the most universal of the programs, in that is there is no additional targeting to specific groups beyond income and asset eligibility criteria.
 Additionally, SNAP is the most unrestricted as the program provides vouchers that can be used to purchase most foods at grocery stores or other authorized retailers.
 Average monthly benefits in 2014 amounted to \$257 per household, or \$125 per person.
 This translates to benefits worth about \$4.11 per person per day.

-The Special Supplemental Nutrition Program for Women, Infants and Children (WIC) is second largest food and nutrition program, with a cost in 2014 of \$6.3 billion.
-WIC is more narrowly targeted in terms of both population served and types of goods that can be purchased with benefits.
+WIC is more narrowly targeted in terms of both population served and types of goods that can be purchased with benefits. \$6.2 billion was spent on WIC in 2014.
 As the name implies, benefits are targeted to infants, young children, and pregnant and postpartum women.
 WIC benefits can be used to purchase infant formula and other specific food items such as milk, cereal and juice as specified in the WIC bundle.
+Additionally WIC provides nutrition education and referrals to health care and other social services.
 Over half of U.S. infants receive WIC benefits.

-The National School Lunch Program (NSLP) and the School Breakfast Program (SBP) provide free or low-cost meals to low-income children.
-Students from higherincome families may also participate in the program through the purchase of meals, and these meals receive subsidies (though much smaller) as well.
-40 percent of school children receive free or reduced price lunches and 56.6 percent of school children overall participate in the NSLP.
+The school breakfast and lunch programs (SBP and NSLP) provide free or low-cost meals to low-income children.
+Students from higher-income families may also participate in the program through the purchase of meals, and these meals receive subsidies (though much smaller ones) as well.
+Forty percent of school children receive free or reduced price lunches and 56.6 percent of school children overall participate in the NSLP.
+The combined cost of these programs in 2014 totaled 15 billion.